How to use Data Object Actions

 See Token

-Used to obtain the access token needed to authenticate and access the specified table through the API.
-The access token is a securely generated random string that allows API requests.
+Obtain the access token needed to authenticate and access the specified table through the API.
+The access token is a securely generated random string that enables API requests.

-Provides complete control over your table.
-You can add fields, edit or delete fields as needed.
-Options to delete the entire table, clear it (remove all data), and close the window for easy and convenient data management.
+Manage your table structure with complete control.
+Add, edit, or delete fields as needed.
+Options include deleting the entire table, clearing all data, and closing the window for convenient data management.

 Duplicate